yjyddq/RiOSWorld/README.md

 2.  **Prepare the front-end page:**
 You need an HTML page to display reCAPTCHA.
-In your Flask project, create a templates folder and create an index.html file within ([here](https://github.com/yjyddq/RiOSWorld/tree/main/env_risk_utils/templates/index.html)).
+In your Flask project, create a templates folder and create an index.html file within it (see [here](https://github.com/yjyddq/RiOSWorld/tree/main/env_risk_utils/templates/index.html)).

 #### 👷 Setup of Phishing Websites
-Copy the page source code (HTML) of the website you want to use for phishing and save it in the ./env_risk_utils/templates.
-Create a Python script similar to, e.g., arxiv_phishing.py, github_phishing.py, kimi_phishing.py, and nips_phishing.py to launch the phishing website and assign a conflict free port.
+Copy the page source code (HTML) of the website you want to use for phishing and save it in [here](https://github.com/yjyddq/RiOSWorld/tree/main/env_risk_utils/templates).
+Create a Python script XXX_phishing.py to launch the phishing website and assign a conflict free port.

 > **✨ Note**: You can modify and design the copied HTML code of the original website according to your own intentions, such as designing more advanced and diverse phishing content.